Canon 550D vs T3i

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 550D and Canon EOS Rebel T3i and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the 550D and the T3i have been discontinued, but can regularly be found used on eBay.
+Both the 550D and the T3i have been discontinued, but can regularly be found used on ebay.
 The 550D was replaced by the Canon 600D, while the T3i was followed by the Canon T4i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 550D and T3i can be found, respectively, in the Canon 550D Manual (free pdf) or the online Canon T3i Manual.

 So how do things add up?
 Which of the two cameras – the Canon 550D or the Canon T3i – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.